Spatio-Temporal Contrastive Learning Enhanced GNNs for Session-based Recommendation: Introduction

-\wan{Due to the issues mentioned above, inspired by the uniformity property~\cite{DBLP:conf/wsdm/QiuHYW22} and theoretical guarantee of semantic representation alignment in latent space~\cite{DBLP:conf/icml/SaunshiPAKK19} for contrastive learning, we propose a novel auxiliary \textbf{spatio-temporal contrastive learning} framework named RESTC.
+Due to the issues mentioned above, inspired by the uniformity property~\cite{DBLP:conf/wsdm/QiuHYW22} and theoretical guarantee of semantic representation alignment in latent space~\cite{DBLP:conf/icml/SaunshiPAKK19} for contrastive learning, we propose a novel auxiliary \textbf{spatio-temporal contrastive learning} framework named RESTC.
 RESTC can align the spatial and temporal semantic representations in a projected feature space to conserve as much mutual information of the two views as possible.
-Although existing contrastive learning techniques for sequential~\cite{https://doi.org/10.48550/arxiv.2010.14395, DBLP:journals/corr/abs-2108-06479, DBLP:conf/www/ChenLLMX22} or GNN-based recommendation~\cite{DBLP:journals/corr/abs-2111-08268, DBLP:conf/aaai/HuangCXXDCBZH21, DBLP:conf/sigir/WuWF0CLX21} generally generate positive samples using item-level augmentation, e.g., item cropping, masking, reordering or \xin{sub-sampling} in sequence and graph data, which are not suitable for SBR task since these methods induce semantically inconsistent samples and damage the completeness of temporal \xin{patterns}.
-Different from the above works, we comprehensively consider two views on \xin{the session level} and adopt a spatial encoder for the graph structure representation and a temporal encoder to supplement the temporal representation as the informative, positive sample.}
+Although existing contrastive learning techniques for sequential~\cite{https://doi.org/10.48550/arxiv.2010.14395, DBLP:journals/corr/abs-2108-06479, DBLP:conf/www/ChenLLMX22} or GNN-based recommendation~\cite{DBLP:journals/corr/abs-2111-08268, DBLP:conf/aaai/HuangCXXDCBZH21, DBLP:conf/sigir/WuWF0CLX21} generally generate positive samples using item-level augmentation, e.g., item cropping, masking, reordering or \xin{sub-sampling} in sequence and graph data, respectively, which are not suitable for SBR task since these methods induce semantically inconsistent samples and damage the completeness of temporal \xin{patterns}. \bruce{Specifically, sequential augmentation (e.g., cropping, masking, re-ordering) may compromise the completeness of users' original intent and their evolutionary preference~\cite{Guo2022EvolutionaryPL} related to temporal order, which may introduce more bias during training.
+Therefore, completely capturing the temporal pattern is essential for modelling the user's interest.
+Meanwhile, it avoids additional noise caused by damaging the temporal order.
+Furthermore, since the average number of nodes of session-based graphs shown in Tab~\ref{tab:data} is relatively small compared with user-item interacted graphs~\cite{DBLP:conf/sigir/WuWF0CLX21}, the graph augmentation (e.g., sub-sampling) is hard to sample useful sub-structural information and also disrupt the completeness of spatial information, which may also introduce bias during sub-graph contrastive learning.}